os-js/manual.os-js.org/src/development/README.md

 Using the required tools (above) you can set up a development enviroment in a couple of minutes.

-You can set `development` configuration entry in `src/conf/client.js` to enable some extra features inside the client.
+You can set `development` configuration entry in configuration to enable extra development features, like automatic reloading of your applications when builds are run.

 ### Modules